GRIEF RESOURCES

 Virtual Meetings

 The group is co-facilitated by Colleen, a licensed social worker, and Heidi, the Chief Marketing Officer.
 The two of them, along with grieving pet owners who attend the group, can provide some insight into what the loss of a pet means, along with just being there to listen and understand.
-They don’t require reservations for the group, but they are appreciated so that they know whom to expect.
+They don’t require reservations for the group, but they are appreciated so that they know who to expect.
 This group is currently meeting via Zoom.

 Companion Animal Love, Loss & Memories Group (CALLM)